-Step-through electric bikes cater to seniors, women and shorter riders, but they’re equally accessible for taller cyclists and men.
+Step-through electric bikes are awesome for seniors, women and shorter riders.
+They’re also equally accessible for taller cyclists and men.
 These frames don’t have top tubes, which makes them much easier to mount and dismount.
-From fat tire bikes to beach cruisers, step-thru e-bikes come in many different styles.
+From fat tire bikes to beach cruisers, step-thru e-bikes come in many different styles

 Amazon Customer Reviews